Ken (doll)

-Overview
+History

-Superstar Ken
+Ken was introduced as the male counterpart to Barbie by the American toy company Mattel in 1961.
+He was named after Kenneth Handler, son of Barbie creator/inventor Ruth Handler, just as Barbie was named after her daughter.
+Ken Handler died in 1994 of a brain tumor.

-From 1961 to the debut of Superstar Ken in 1977, Ken had straight arms that didn't bend.
+From 1961 to the debut of Superstar Ken in 1977, Ken had straight arms that did not bend.
 His head could only turn left and right.
 Ken's hair was made of felt in his first year (known to collectors as the "flocked" hair Ken), but this was replaced with a plastic, molded hairstyle when the creators realized that the felt hair fell off when wet.
 Superstar Ken featured a dimpled smile, a head that could swivel, bent arms, a more muscular physique, jewelry, and underwear permanently molded to his body.
-The woman who made the Ken doll made it to resemble her husband.
+Allegedly Ruth Handler built Ken's appearance in resemblance to her husband.